-4. World Languages: For the Advanced Studies Diploma, credits must include three (3) years of one language or two (2) years each of two languages.

-5. World Languages, Fine Arts, or Career/Technical Education: For the Standard Diploma, students must earn a minimum of two credits in the areas of World Languages, Fine Arts, or Career/Technical Education.
-At least one of the credits must be in Fine Arts or Career/Technical Education.
-Per the Standards of Quality, a computer science course may be considered a career and technical education credit.

-6. Electives: For the Advanced Studies Diploma students must earn three (3) electives.
-Courses to satisfy this requirement shall include at least two sequential electives as required by the Standards of Quality.
-For the Standard Diploma, credits must include at least two (2) sequential electives.
-Students who are permitted to earn a standard diploma by meeting the minimum requirements as outlined in the Standards of Accreditation will be required to earn (3) three elective credits.

-7. Virtual Course: For the Standard and the Advanced Studies Diploma, students shall successfully complete one virtual course, which may be a noncredit-bearing course or a required elective credit-bearing course that is offered online.

-8. First Aid/CPR/AED: Students entering the 9th grade for the first time in the 2016-17 school year will be trained in emergency first aid, cardiopulmonary resuscitation, and the use of automated external defibrillators, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.

-9. Career/Technical Education Credential: Students entering 9th grade for the first time in 2013-2014 shall earn a career and technical education credential approved by the Board of Education to graduate with a Standard Diploma.
-Students with an Individualized Education Program (IEP) or 504 Plan which documents that they cannot successfully complete this training shall be granted a waiver from this graduation requirement, as provided in 8VAC20-131-420 B. Students enrolled in Economics & Personal Finance will take two industry certification tests: The W!SE Financial Literacy Test and the Workplace Readiness Skills for the Commonwealth.

-Students entering 9th grade for the first time in 2018-2019 must either earn a career and technical education credential or complete an Advanced Placement, International Baccalaureate or Honors course to graduate.
+- outlined in the Standards of Accreditation.
+A division panel will review requests for consideration on a case by case basis. - 4.
+World Languages: For the Advanced Studies Diploma, credits must include three (3) years of one language or two (2) years each of two languages. - 5.
+World Languages, Fine Arts, or Career & Technical Education: For the Advanced Studies Diploma, students must earn a minimum of one (1) credit in the areas of fine arts or career and technical education.
+A computer science course may be considered a career & technical education credit.
+For the Standard Diploma, students must earn a minimum of two credits in the areas of world languages, fine arts, or career & technical education.
+At least one of the credits must be in fine arts or career & technical education.
+Per the Standards of Quality, a computer science course may be considered a career & technical education credit. - 6.
+Electives: For both the Advanced Studies Diploma and the Standard Diploma, students must earn three (3) electives.
+Two of these electives must be sequential, as outlined in the Standards of Quality.
+For the Advanced Studies Diploma, the sequential electives may be in any discipline, as long as the courses are not specifically required for graduation as noted in the Regulations Establishing Standards for Accrediting Public Schools in Virginia (8VA20-131-51).
+Additional information on sequential electives is available in the school counseling office. - 7.
+Virtual Learning: For the Standard and the Advanced Studies Diploma, students shall successfully complete one virtual course, which may be a noncredit-bearing course or a required elective credit-bearing course that is offered online. - 8.
+First Aid/CPR/AED: Students will be trained in emergency first aid, cardiopulmonary resuscitation, and the use of automated external defibrillators, including hands-on practice of the skills necessary to perform cardiopulmonary resuscitation.
+Students with an Individualized Education Program (IEP) or 504 Plan which documents that they cannot successfully complete this training shall be granted a waiver from this graduation requirement, as provided in the Regulations Establishing Standards for Accrediting Public Schools in Virginia (8VAC20-131-420 B). - 9.
+AP, Honors, IB, Dual Enrollment, Work-Based Learning, or CTE Credential: Students shall (i) complete an Advanced Placement, honors, International Baccalaureate, or dual enrollment course; or (ii) complete a high-quality workbased learning experience, as established by Board guidance on work-based learning; or (iii) earn a career and technical education credential approved by the board, except when a career and technical education credential in a particular subject area is not readily available or appropriate or does not adequately measure student competency, in which case the student shall receive satisfactory competency-based instruction in the subject area to satisfy the advanced studies diploma requirements.
+The career and technical education credential, when required, could include the successful completion of an industry certification, a state licensure examination, a national occupational competency assessment, or the Virginia workplace readiness assessment. - 10.
 Credit Accommodations: Credit accommodations provide alternatives for eligible students with disabilities to earn verified credits required to graduate.
 Credit accommodations for students with disabilities may include:

-- Alternative courses to meet the standard credit requirements - Additional tests approved by the Virginia Board of Education for earning verified credits

-Locally Awarded Verified Credit: Eligible students that entered the ninth grade for the first time prior to the 2018-2019 school year, may be awarded no more than three locally-awarded verified credits in English, mathematics, science, and history/social science, if earning a Standard Diploma.
-Eligible students entering the ninth grade for the first-time in the 2018-2019 school year and thereafter may earn no more than one locally awarded verified credit in English, mathematics, science, and history/social science, if earning either a Standard or Advanced Studies Diploma.
+- Alternative courses to meet the standard credit requirements, - Additional tests approved by the Virginia Board of Education for earning verified credits. - 11.
+Locally Awarded Verified Credit: Eligible students entering the ninth grade for the first-time in the 2018-2019 school year and thereafter may earn no more than one locally awarded verified credit in English, mathematics, science, and history/social science, if earning either a Standard or Advanced Studies Diploma.